silver-language/workspace-silver/wiki/project/goals/things I'm not a fan of.md

 Run-of-the-mill stuff
 ---------------------
-Just regular gripes about ordinary language features
+Just regular gripes about ordinary language features and patterns

 *	function arguments as arrays - see variadic functions